elugens/hello-javascript/docs/browser-related-questions/browser-document/attributes-properties.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, it should be noted that a standard attribute for one element can be unknown for another.
-An example of this is the input element which has a standard type attribute used to specify the input type.
+  <div><strong>Interview Response:</strong> Yes, We should note that a standard attribute for one element can be unknown for another.
+An example is the input element with a standard type attribute used to specify the input type.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />